zwang180/uber_challenge_test/README.md

   ```
   mongod --dbpath /some/path/to/source/film/data/
   ```
-  Next, if this is the first time you run the code, dump the data to your local database by running loadData.py
+  Next, if this is the first time you run the code, dump the data to your local database by running loadData.py(if you just want to query the data) or run loadDataToModels.py(if you would like to work with Film model)
   ```
   python loadData.py
+  python loadDataToModels.py
   ```
   Please make sure your MongoDB server is running while you run the above command